-Upon issuance of the 2014 Warrants and 2016 Warrants, the Company estimated the fair value of the warrants using the Black-Scholes option-pricing model (see Note 6), and recorded the estimated fair value of the warrants as a liability separate from the loan balance, resulting in additional debt discount included within long-term debt that is amortized to interest expense over the term of the loan using the effective interest method.
-The initial fair value of the 2014 Warrants and 2016 Warrants was \$140,000 and \$225,000, respectively.
-The warrants were subsequently re-measured to fair value at every reporting date prior to the reporting period ending September 30, 2017 with changes in fair value recorded in the statement of operations as a component of other income (expense), as the shares underlying the warrants are exercisable into contingently redeemable shares.
-Upon the Company's IPO on July 25, 2017 all of the underlying preferred stock warrants were converted in to warrants for common stock, and the fair value of the warrant liability was reclassified to additional paid-in capital.
-As such, there was no warrant liability associated with the Term Loans as of September 30, 2017.
+In connection with its borrowings under the 2014 Debt Facility the Company issued preferred stock warrants.
+Upon each issuance of such preferred stock warrants, the Company estimated the fair value using the Black-Scholes option-pricing model, and recorded the estimated fair value as a liability separate from the loan balance, and an additional debt discount included within long-term debt that is amortized to interest expense over the term of the loan using the effective interest method.
+The initial fair value of all issuances of such preferred stock warrants on an aggregate basis was \$365,000.
+Upon the Company's IPO on July 25, 2017, all of the underlying preferred stock warrants were converted into warrants for common stock (see Note 6), and the warrant liability was re-measured to fair value and reclassified to additional paid-in capital.